 9. Your independence matters

 Ensure that you enjoy your own independence, especially in financial matters.
-But also be ready to help each other in times of need.
+Your me-time and time apart matter and refreshes, be ready to help each other in times of need.

 10. Never compromise on your privacy

 Your partner should trust you in such a way that he/she does not have to keep tabs on you at all times.
 He/she must know when you need your personal space and not disturb you at that time.

 11. Your goals in life

 Since you are a completely different person than your partner, your goals and his/her goals will differ.
-Your relationship should be such that it can help you achieve your goals in life.
+Your relationship should be such that you each help the other achieve the goals in life.